yuno-payments/yuno-docs/docs/SDKs/web-secure-fields/secure-fields-payment.md

 > 📘 Demo App
 >
-> In addition to the code examples provided, you can access the [Demo App](../docs/demo-app) for a complete implementation of Yuno SDKs or go directly to the [HTML](https://github.com/yuno-payments/yuno-sdk-web/blob/main/checkout-secure-fields.html) and [JavaScript](https://github.com/yuno-payments/yuno-sdk-web/blob/main/static/checkout-secure-fields.js) checkout demos available on GitHub.
+> In addition to the code examples provided, you can access the [Demo App](doc:demo-app) for a complete implementation of Yuno SDKs.
+The demo app includes working examples of all Yuno SDKs and can be cloned from the [GitHub repository](https://github.com/yuno-payments/yuno-sdk-web).

 ## Complementary features